noobwarrior-org/noobwarrior/README.md

     - This unfortunately means that you will have to login to your Roblox account using your email and password.
 If you don't trust this program, then don't log in.
 You are free to audit the source code and compile it yourself if you wish.

 ### Is this safe?
-All source code is viewable and compiled binaries have not been tampered with.
+All source code is viewable and pre-compiled binaries have not been tampered with.
 I do not expect everyone to know how to read code, so if you do not trust this program then don't use it.

 Also, if I ever added any malware to this program, then my reputation would be ruined by now.

-## Disclaimer
+## Really Important Disclaimer That Exists Because People Suck
-This was made to help prevent media from becoming lost, and to provide an alternative to the official Roblox services for people who do not wish to use them; I do not condone the use of this project for nefarious activites, and would actively discourage you from doing so.
-Remember, it is a computer software that is indifferent to both good and bad actors.
+This was made to help prevent media from becoming lost, and to provide an alternative to the official Roblox services for people who do not wish to use them; I do not condone the use of this project for nefarious activites, and I actively discourage you from doing so.
+Remember, it is computer software that is indifferent to both good and bad actors.
+If you see anyone using this program for any illegal activities, I recommend you report it to law enforcement immediately.

+I also do not recommend children to connect to random servers using this program.
+The internet was never intended to be used by children, and Roblox proves that.
+Can parents parent again?